dbatbold/beep/README.md

  Sustain:
  SA#    - attack time, where # is 0-9, default is 4
  SD#    - decay time, 0-9, default 4
- SS#    - sustain level, 0-9, default 5
+ SS#    - sustain level, 0-9, default 4
  SR#    - release time, 0-9, default 4

- Clef:
+ Voice:
+ VP     - Piano voice
- CB     - G and F clef partition (Bass).
-If line ends
-          with 'CB', the next line will be played as bass.
+ VN     - If a line ends with 'VN', the next line will be
+          played harmony with the line.

+ Chord:
+ C#     - Play next # notes as a chord, where # is 2-9.

+ Amplitude:
+ A#     - Changes current amplitude, where # is 1-9, default is 9

  Measures:
  |      - bar, ignored